Chennai to Cochin Temple & Backwater

 🏚️ Hotel Option: GRT Regency/ Fortune Pandiyan Hotel or similar.

 Day 7: Madurai – Munnar (160kms) (B)

 Drive to Munnar check-in at the hotel.
 Later visit Pothamedu which offers an excellent view of the tea, coffee, and cardamom plantations in Munnar.
 Mattupetty dam and its reservoir, a concrete gravity dam built between the hill ranges for water storage for hydroelectric projects.
-Rajamala a hill station in Eravikulam National Park a natural habitat of the Niligiri tahr 2695 Mts above sea level.
+Rajamala is a hill station in Eravikulam National Park a natural habitat of the Niligiri tahr 2695 Mts above sea level.
 Half the world’s population of the rare mountain goat or tahr which is fast becoming extinct is now found here.
-Mattupedi Dairy Farm, famous for the Indo-Swiss Farm, a highly specialized dairy farm that comes under Indo-Swiss Livestock Project.
+Mattupedi Dairy Farm, famous for the Indo-Swiss Farm, is a highly specialized dairy farm that comes under Indo-Swiss Livestock Project.
 Echo Point, go there and scream as loud as you can and wait for a minute to hear your echo back!
 Also, visit the Tea Museum to know more about the century-old culture a lively glimpse of how the tea culture flourished across South India Overnight at the hotel.

 🏚️ Hotel Option: Nature Zone Jungle Resort/ Fragrant Nature Munnar or similar.